-Affecting the urethra, bladder, ureters, and kidneys, UTIs occur when bacteria enter the urinary tract and multiply.
+Affecting one or more areas within the urinary tract, including the urethra, bladder, ureters, and kidneys, UTIs occur when bacteria enter the urinary tract and multiply.
 They can cause painful and frequent urination, lower abdominal pain, and bloody urine.
 These infections are responsible for roughly 8 million doctor visits each year.

-UTIs are the second most common type of infection.
+UTIs are the second most common type of infection to occur in the human body.
 They occur more often in women, but can affect men too.
 Women have a shorter urethra, so it’s easier for bacteria to enter their bladder.
-It’s estimated that more than 50 percent of women will have at least one UTI in their lifetime.
-Urinary tract infections in men are often caused by an enlarged prostate blocking the flow of urine, which allows bacteria to have an easier time occupying the urinary tract.
+It’s estimated that 40 to 60 percent of women will have at least one UTI in their lifetime.
+Urinary tract infections in men are often related to an enlarged prostate (benign prostatic hypertrophy) blocking the flow of urine, which allows bacteria to have an easier time occupying the urinary tract.

 Why antibiotics sometimes don’t work

-Most UTIs are not serious.
-But if left untreated, the infection can spread to the kidneys and bloodstream and become life-threatening.
+Most UTIs aren’t serious.
+But if left untreated, the infection can spread up to the kidneys and bloodstream and become life-threatening.
 Kidney infections can lead to kidney damage and kidney scarring.

 Symptoms of a UTI usually improve within two to three days after starting antibiotic therapy, although many doctors prescribe an antibiotic for at least seven days.
 While this type of medication is the standard treatment, researchers are noticing that antibiotic-resistant bacteria are reducing how effective some antibiotics are in treating UTIs.
-Some urinary tract infections don’t clear up after antibiotic therapy.
-When medication doesn't kill the bacteria causing an infection, the bacteria continue to multiply.
+Some UTIs don’t clear up after antibiotic therapy.
+When an antibiotic medication doesn't stop the bacteria causing an infection, the bacteria continue to multiply.